Biden visits his Pennsylvania hometown to call for more taxes on the rich and cast Trump as elitist

-SCRANTON, Pa. — (AP) — President Joe Biden returned to his working-class childhood hometown of Scranton on Tuesday to call for higher taxes on the rich and cast Donald Trump as an out-of-touch elitist, part of an attempt to blunt the populist appeal of his predecessor's comeback bid.
+SCRANTON, Pa. — (AP) — President Joe Biden made a nostalgic return to the house where he grew up in working-class Scranton on Tuesday, kicking off three days of campaigning across Pennsylvania by calling for higher taxes on the rich and casting Donald Trump as an out-of-touch elitist.

+When the Democratic president wasn't trying to blunt the populist appeal of his Republican predecessor's comeback bid, he appeared to savor his trip down memory lane.
+He lingered longer than expected at his childhood home, where an American flag waved softly in the wind on the front porch and neighbors crowded the sidewalk under flowering trees and a pale blue sky.
+The president later posed for photos with children, some wearing school uniforms, in the backyard.

-Biden's stop opened three straight days of campaigning in the critical battleground state of Pennsylvania while his opponent spends much of the week in a New York City courtroom for his first criminal trial.
+Biden is looking to gain ground in a key battleground state while Trump spends much of the week in a New York City courtroom for his first criminal trial.
+Biden heads to Pittsburgh on Wednesday and Philadelphia on Thursday, but he started his travels in Scranton, which has long played a starring role in his political autobiography.

-Biden used Scranton, a city of roughly 75,000 people, as the backdrop to argue that getting rich in America is fine, but should come with heftier tax bills.
-He dismissed Trump, the presumptive Republican nominee and a billionaire, as a tool of wealthy interests.
+The president said he wanted to make the tax code fairer, keeping more money in Americans' pockets, while criticizing Trump, a billionaire himself, as a tool of wealthy interests.

 “When I look at the economy, I don’t look at it through the eyes of Mar-a-Lago.
-I look at it through the eyes of Scranton," the president said, contrasting his modest upbringing with the Florida estate where the former president now lives.
+I look at it through the eyes of Scranton," Biden said, contrasting his hometown with the Florida estate where Trump lives.

-Biden has proposed a 25% percent minimum tax rate for billionaires, which he said would swell federal coffers by hundreds of billions of dollars.
-He added that such levies are “how we invest in the country.”
+Biden has proposed a 25% percent minimum tax rate for billionaires.
+He added that taxes are “how we invest in the country.”

 “Scranton values or Mar-a-Lago values," Biden said.
 "These are the competing visions for our economy that raise questions of fundamental fairness at the heart of this campaign.”
 He spoke at a community center from a stage flanked by a banner reading “Tax Fairness for All Americans.”

-The president said decades of GOP policies that cut taxes for the wealthy with the idea of stimulating the economy “failed America, and Donald Trump embodies that failure."
-He detailed his own working class upbringing while scoffing that Trump's background taught him little more than "the best way to get rich is to inherit it.”
-Along the way, Biden worked in jokes about the sharp fall in market value of the former president's social media platform.
+The president said decades of Republicans policies that cut taxes for the wealthy with the idea of stimulating the economy “failed America, and Donald Trump embodies that failure."
+He scoffed that Trump's background taught him little more than “the best way to get rich is to inherit it,” and he jabbed at the sharp fall in market value of the former president's social media platform, Truth Social.

-Biden was taking part in a training session for grassroots organizers at a union hall before swinging by his old house, which has served as a touchstone for him through the years, according to a person familiar with the plans who declined to be identified ahead of Biden’s arrival.
+"If Trump’s stock in Truth Social, his company, drops any lower, he might do better under my tax plan than his,” Biden quipped.

+Near the end of his speech, the president sharply criticized Trump for reportedly calling veterans who died in combat "suckers and losers."
+He said the comments, which Trump has denied, were "disqualifying," adding, "Thank God I wasn't standing next to him."

+Later in the day, Biden spoke at a training session for grassroots organizers at a union hall, telling attendees: "We have to win.
+It gets down to old-fashioned politics.
+It gets down to knocking on doors.”

+Throughout the multiple stops, there were paeans to Biden's roots in this town, where crowds lined the streets to cheer his motorcade.
+Trump flags were rare, and there was only a smattering of protests against Biden's support for Israel's military operations in Gaza.

-“Joe Biden has never forgotten where he’s from,” Scranton Mayor Paige Cognetti said before Biden’s speech.
+“Joe Biden has never forgotten where he’s from,” Scranton Mayor Paige Cognetti said before Biden’s speech at the community center.
 Pennsylvania Gov. Josh Shapiro echoed the idea, saying, “This is a guy who has never forgotten the people he grew up with.”

-“They’re the people on his mind, and they’re the people in his heart,” Shapiro said, adding that Biden administration polices are “putting money back in your pocket every day.”
+“They’re the people on his mind, and they’re the people in his heart,” Shapiro said.

-The president was spending Tuesday night in Scranton before continuing to Pittsburgh on Wednesday.
-He then goes back to the White House, only to return to Pennsylvania on Thursday, this time visiting Philadelphia.

-By the time the week is over, Biden or Vice President Kamala Harris will have visited the state eight times this year, reflecting its importance to Biden's hopes for a second term.

-“It’s hard to draw paths to Biden winning the White House that don’t involve Pennsylvania," said Daniel Hopkins, a political science professor at the University of Pennsylvania.
-No Democrat has become president without winning the state since Harry Truman in 1948.
+When Biden took the stage at the community center, the crowd chanted “four more years" before he started speaking.
+Biden smiled and joked, “I think I should go home now."
+Then he quickly added, "except I am already home.”

-Biden grew up in a three-story colonial home in Scranton's Green Ridge neighborhood until his father struggled to find work and moved the family to Delaware when the future president was 10.
+Biden grew up in Scranton’s Green Ridge neighborhood until his father struggled to find work and moved the family to Delaware when the future president was 10.

-Christopher Borick, director of the Muhlenberg College Institute of Public Opinion, described Scranton as a “mythical place in political culture," and it will provide a test for Biden's political appeal.
+Christopher Borick, director of the Muhlenberg College Institute of Public Opinion, described Scranton as a “mythical place in political culture" that will provide a test for Biden's political appeal.

 “It’s an area that, on paper, aligns perfectly with the populist gains of the Republican Party during the Trump era," Borick said.